RococoCoding/RococoCoding/README.md

 - 💬 Ask me about: Stenography.
 I was a court reporter before I learned to code.

 ## Current Projects
+[Dynamic Playlists](https://github.com/RococoCoding/dynamic-playlists) - A Spotify app to create dynamic playlists that autoupdate as you listen.
+React, Node, Express
 I started a [blog on Notion](https://wool-art-301.notion.site/Rococo-Coding-ab0dc5f213a24fab903002cae192374e?pvs=4) to talk about my current projects as I work on them.

 ### Recent Projects